Rapidcron/rapidcron-js/README.md

 # Rapidcron

+Rapidcron is the easiest way to schedule background jobs and crons for your applications.
+Schedule background tasks in seconds without managing any infrastructure, save money on servers, and focus on building your app.

 [![npm version](https://badge.fury.io/js/rapidcron.svg)](https://badge.fury.io/js/rapidcron)

 # Installation

 Install the package using npm:

 ```bash
 npm install rapidcron --save
 ```

 or using yarn:

 ```bash
 yarn add rapidcron
 ```

 # Usage

 Initialise the Rapidcron class with your [API Key](https://rapidcron.com/app/keys)

 ```ts